 No. LMI covers the bank in the event that you’re unable to repay your home loan.
 Loan Protection Insurance is optional insurance from CommInsure which could help pay your loan repayments if you’re unable to work or if you pass away.

 If you are experiencing financial difficulty in meeting your loan repayments, contact our Customer Assist Team for assistance.

 We require you to take out Lenders' Mortgage Insurance where there is an increased risk associated with your loan.

 How much does it cost?

 The LMI premium payable is typically based on the size of the deposit you have, and the value of the property.
 The circumstances of your loan will also determine whether LMI may apply.
 To estimate the LMI premium payable you can use our Upfront Costs Calculator.

 Your Home Lending Specialist can tell you how much LMI will cost when you discuss your home lending needs together.

 When does it need to be paid?

-The LMI premium applicable is payable upon funding of your loan and is usually capitalised (added) to the total loan.
+The LMI premium is payable upon funding of your loan and is added to the total loan.
 In these instances the bank will pay the premium directly to the insurer on your behalf.